-Other required readings will be added.
+Other required readings are either on the syllabus now or will be added later.
 They will be found on Electronic Reserve (ER) on the course's Blackboard webpage.

 We will be relating central course themes to contemporary political issues, both in class discussion and on papers.
 Therefore, students are expected to keep up with current world events on a daily basis using the wide range of print and online sources available at Bowdoin.